gabrielweyer/jwt-viewer/README.md

 ## CI/CD

-Each push to `master` triggers a build in `VSTS` and a deployment to `Azure Blob storage`.
+Each push to `master` triggers a build in `Azure DevOps` and a deployment to `Azure Blob storage`.
 I'm using `Azure Functions Proxies` to be able to support an extension-less URI and reload.

-`VSTS` does not (yet) support anonymous browsing but the build pipeline is available as [YAML](.vsts-ci.yml).

 [jwt-io]: https://jwt.io/
 [jwt-viewer]: https://jwtviewer.azurewebsites.net/